-In a previous post I introduced the topic of Big Data Accountability and that there are three different aspects that are part of big data accountability: the data, the algorithms and the data auditors.
-I discussed accountancy as a metaphor, where accountancy is used within organizations for checks-and-balances, data accountability should be used to ensure the data and algorithms are correct.
+In a previous post I introduced the topic of Big Data governance and that there are three different aspects that are part of big data governance: the data, the algorithms and the data auditors.
+I discussed accountancy as a metaphor, where accountancy is used within organizations for checks-and-balances, data governance should be used to ensure the data and algorithms are correct.
 Once data and algorithms will appear on the balance sheet as an asset, which is just a matter of time, organizations should better be sure that the data and the algorithms are correct and that is were the data auditors come into place.

 Organizations that collect, store and analyze data have the liability to ensure that the data provided by consumers through different applications is correct and up-to-data.
 Instead of placing the liability on the consumer, organizations should take their responsibility and guarantee that the data they use is correct as well as reliable.
 In addition organizations should make sure that their customers understand what data is collected when and for what purpose.
 They should inform users how the data will be used in the first instance, but also what the secondary usage of the data will be the moment this becomes clear.